digital-asset/daml/README.md

 #### Windows

+Note that the Windows build is not yet fully functional and is not supported.

 On Windows you need to enable long file paths by running the following command in an admin powershell:

 ```